croz-ltd/nrich/nrich-webmvc/README.md

 ## Usage

-For usage it is enough to add library as dependency and set up beans. `NotificationErrorHandlingRestControllerAdvice` handles all exceptions thrown by user code (including binding and validation exceptions) and it uses `LoggingService` to log errors and `NotificationResponseService` to create notifications that are sent to client in JSON format.
+For usage it is enough to add module as dependency and set up beans. `NotificationErrorHandlingRestControllerAdvice` handles all exceptions thrown by user code (including binding and validation exceptions) and it uses `LoggingService` to log errors and `NotificationResponseService` to create notifications that are sent to client in JSON format.